Code-Institute-Submissions/ksagep-Forth-milestone-project-MaquetteBlog_JanResub/README.md

 ## Who is this blog site for?

 This blog pages contains information about maquettes which are mainly aircrafts.
-These information would be interesting who makes maquette or who wants a little bit more info about a specific model.
+These information would be interesting who makes maquette or who wants more info about a specific model.

 ## What does this website do?